mattholtmoore/Demonstration/README.md

-- 🤟🏼 Hi, I’m @mattholtmoore
+- 🤟🏼 Hey!
+I’m @mattholtmoore
 - 👀 I’m interested in family, church, singing/songwriting, and now coding/WebDev!
 - 🌱 I’m currently learning a lot about computers I've never known before and even more about myself.
-- 🌎 I’m looking to collaborate on... well, I'm not quite sure yet to be honest but I'm sure I'll learn.
+- 🌎 I’m looking to collaborate on... well, I'm not quite sure yet to be honest but I'm sure I'll learn. 😅
 - 📫 How to reach me ➡️ mattholtmoore@gmail.com

 <!---